Lucy Bronze explains England’s decision to stop taking the knee after Jess Carter abuse

 Bronze revealed there is “anger” and “sadness” in the England camp after Carter spoke out against the “vile” and “abhorrent” social media abuse she has received while playing for England at Euro 2025.

-The Lionesses have taken the knee before games since the murder of George Floyd in 2020 but will stand before kick-off against Italy on Tuesday.
+The Lionesses have gone down on one knee, a symbolic anti-racism gesture, before games since the murder of George Floyd in 2020 but will stand before kick-off against Italy on Tuesday.
 In a statement, the Lionesses said “we and football need to find another way to tackle racism” while the anti-discrimination group Kick It Out backed the players’ decision and called on social media companies to do more to combat racist abuse.

 “It was driven by the group - obviously certain individuals more than others,” Bronze explained.
 “I think it was just the fact that we feel as a collective, is the message as strong as it used to be?
 Is the message really hitting hard?
 Because to us it feels like it's not if these things are still happening to our players in the biggest tournaments of their lives.